mechunderlyingbehavior/locomotion/README.md

 ## Using the Package

-Once you import the `locomotion` package, you will need to first initiate animal objects using the `locomotion.getAnimalObjs` command, which returns a list of animal objects with basic X and Y data from the data files.
+Once you import the `locomotion` package, you will need to first initiate animal objects using the `locomotion.get_animal_objs` command, which returns a list of animal objects with basic X and Y data from the data files.

 The routines for calculating Behavioral Distortion Distance (BDD) are located in